 In 2020, we are also looking to commission writing on the topics of:

 We tend to commission in the following formats, but we are always open to new ideas, particularly where the content suggests it.

 - Serials (like Painful Realities) which unpack a narrative over six instalments, each of which is around 1,000 words.

 - Standalone articles (like How can I stop fainting?) including opinion and personal experience pieces; usually about 750 words but can be longer for the right story.

 - In pictures (like The evolution of war-zone medicine): a set of images, either from our collections or commissioned, accompanied by a short narrative that gives context.

 We pay writers, and everything on our website is published under a Creative Commons license.
 Your pitch should include an outline of what the story will cover, why it is right for our website, the format it will take, a proposed word count, when you could submit a first draft, and, if relevant, who you will interview.

 The lead times on our content often varies (we may hold something back to coincide with a particular occasion), but a rough timeline from pitching to publication is around two to three months.
 Please only pitch if you can produce the proposed content within this time frame.

 If you have a story idea you’d like to share, please send your pitch (no more than 350 words), along with examples of your writing, to firstname.lastname@example.org.
-We are open to a range of ideas, although at the moment we are particularly interested in commissioning stories related to the topics of play, music, and happiness.
+While we will give all pitches due consideration, we cannot reply to every email.